Study Anthropology in a top UK department

 Anthropologists at Queen’s University teach on areas including the island of Ireland, the UK, and cultures across the world, in places such as India, Pakistan, Australia, Africa, the Middle East, Japan, the Czech Republic, Greece, Cyprus and Turkey.

-We offer a Single Honours Degree in Anthropology, as well as four Joint Pathways:
+We offer a Single Honours Degree in Anthropology, as well as eight Joint Pathways:

 - POSTGRADUATE STUDY

 Our MA in Anthropology explores current debates in the study of cultures and societies, and offers specialised knowledge and advanced skills for a range of competitive careers or further study at PhD level.